Division of Diversity and Community Engagement

 (512) 232-1831, WCP 2.112 The mission of the GSC is to provide opportunities for all members of the UT Austin community to explore, organize, and promote learning around issues of gender and sexuality.
 The center also facilitates a greater responsiveness to the needs of women and the LGBTQ communities through education, outreach, and advocacy.
 GSC Publications & Resources

 Multicultural Engagement Center (MEC)

-(512) 232-2958, SAC 1.102 The MEC’s mission is to transform lives by providing diverse educational opportunities and support services for students in order to foster a more inclusive climate on campus.
+(512) 232-2958, WCP 1.102 The MEC’s mission is to transform lives by providing diverse educational opportunities and support services for students in order to foster a more inclusive climate on campus.